ybezsonov/kro/examples/eks-cluster-mgmt/README.md

-# Cluster management using Symphony & ACK
+# Amazon EKS cluster management using Symphony & ACK
-This example demonstrate how to manage a fleet of EKS clusters using Symphony, ACK, and ArgoCD -- it creates EKS clusters, and bootstraps them with the required add-ons
+This example demonstrates how to manage a fleet of EKS clusters using Symphony, ACK, and ArgoCD -- it creates EKS clusters, and bootstraps them with the required add-ons

-A hub-spoke model is used in this example; a management cluster (hub) is created as part of the initial setup and the controllers needed for provisining and bootstrapping workload clusters (spokes) are installed on top.
+A hub-spoke model is used in this example; a management cluster (hub) is created as part of the initial setup and the controllers needed for provisioning and bootstrapping workload clusters (spokes) are installed on top.

 **NOTE:** As this example evolves, some of the instructions below will be detailed further (e.g. the creation of the management cluster), others (e.g. controllers installation) will be automated via the GitOps flow.